 I didn’t join any extensions to mine, but as you’ll see, all the tops were designed to match up with various extensions.

 The tops and extensions attach to a metal frame whose components depend on the configuration.
 And two types of legs — angled or T-shape — attach to the frame.
-For a clearer picture of how things come together, here’s a 90-second video of someone assembling a left-hand desk.
-(The desktop is upside down as the video starts, so the left-hand section is on the right.)
+For a clearer picture of how things come together, here’s a short video of two Galants being assembled.
+Both of these include a rectangular extension, so each desk is larger than mine was.)

 Page 3 of the instructions is a wordless decision guide: based on the configuration you’ve chosen, turn to page X.